karen91013/ArcadeGame/README.md

 <p>
 How to play:
-1- Use arrow keys to move the player
+1- Use arrow keys to move the player<br>
 2- Avoid the ladybugs!
 3- If you run into a bug, you lose and go back to the beginning 4- If you get across, you win!